 Sometimes we think it’s our genes that make us the kind of person we are.
 However, that’s not the whole story.
-Sometimes we are so preoccupied with the status quo that we forget we have the power to become the person we want to be.
+Often we are so preoccupied with the status quo that we forget we have the power to become the person we want to be.

 How?
 By the type of thoughts you make.
 Positive thoughts make you happy, while negative thoughts make you unhappy.